themrzt/FetchingSweetTreats/README.md

 # FetchingSweetTreats
-"Sweet Treats" is an example app for playing with the (Meal DB API)[https://www.themealdb.com/api.php].
+"Sweet Treats" is an example app for playing with the [The Meal DB](https://www.themealdb.com/api.php).

 ## Features
 This repo currently features a thin implementation of Swift networking using structured concurrency.
 It allows you to view and dive into details on 100 dessert recipes from the Meal DB.